Gov. Jay Inslee’s new PAC raises $112,000 as he ‘actively’ considers presidential run

 A long shot?
 Inslee pointed to the state funeral for former President George H.W.
 Bush, noting that two former presidents in the front pew, Jimmy Carter and Bill Clinton, were once "pretty much unknown governors of small states."

-Gov. Jay Inslee’s fledgling federal political-action committee on Thursday reported $112,500 in donations as he inched closer in an interview toward a possible run for president in 2020.
+Gov. Jay Inslee’s fledgling federal political-action committee on Thursday reported $112,500 in donations as he inched closer in an interview toward declaring a possible run for president in 2020.

 The governor’s Vision PAC reported about two dozen early contributors, including wealthy environmentalists and tech executives, in a filing with the Federal Election Commission.
 The cash will enable Inslee to explore his presidential viability and could pay for travel to early caucus and primary states including Iowa and New Hampshire.